cptpcrd/pypsutil/docs/index.rst

      determined.
 This is provided for compatibility with ``psutil``; it is recommended to use ``status`` instead for most cases.
-     :py:func:`sensors_power()` will only set this to a value other than ``None`` if the battery is either charging or discharging; other sensor information functions, may set this based on the AC adapter status.
+     :py:func:`sensors_power()` will only set this to a value other than ``None`` if the battery is either charging or discharging; other sensor information functions may set this based on the AC adapter status.
    - ``percent``: The percentage capacity of the battery, as a floating point number,
    - ``energy_full``: The amount of energy the battery normally contains when full, in uWh (or